Imsambavi/smart-expense-tracker/AI_NOTES.md

 - Confirmed all JUnit tests passed successfully
 - Reviewed the generated code and made necessary modifications to meet the assignment requirements

+## AI Suggestions Not Used

+Some AI suggestions were intentionally not implemented because they were outside the assignment scope, including:

+- Database integration (MySQL/PostgreSQL)
+- JWT Authentication
+- Spring Security
+- Docker support
+- Swagger/OpenAPI documentation

 The project uses in-memory storage as permitted by the assignment instructions.